har-in-air/ESP8266_MAX30102_SPO2_PULSE_METER/README.md

 ## Usage
 * Connect to the WiFi Access Point SPO2-Pulse.
 There is no password.
 * Open the url 192.168.4.1 in your web browser
+* A new measurement is displayed every 4 seconds
+* If the measurement fails (finger not present, disturbed while reading), the value will display as 0

 <img src="Screenshot.jpeg"/>